NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 * The `uptime` operation prints information about when systems and their components were up or down, collected from sonar records.
 * The `profile` operation prints information about the behavior of a single job across time.
+* The `top` operation prints information about CPU allocation, collected from sonar records.
+* The `sacct` operation prints information about Slurm job control, collected from sacctd records.
 * The `parse` and `metadata` operations are for testing, mainly: They perform low-level operations on the sonar logs and print the results.
 * The `version` operation prints machine-readable information about sonalyze and its configuration,